JanKotekFactoryPal/german_universities_list/src/universities_final.md

 > **Matching Score - ChatGPT:** 9
 > **Matching Score - Copilot:** 8
-> **Matching Reason: - ChatGPT:** This faculty is closely aligned with Barbora's interest in design and architecture, which she is passionate about.
-It offers practical learning, which is important to her, and the focus on creativity and hands-on experience makes it a good match.
+> **Matching Reason - ChatGPT:** This faculty is a strong match for Barbora's architectural interest, combining design with practical applications.
+Her appreciation for mathematics and structure can be well integrated into urban design projects.
 > **Matching Reason - Copilot:** While the faculty offers strong practical learning opportunities, the competitive admission process and limited international student ratio might be challenging for Barbora.

 - **University Type:** Fachhochschule (University of Applied Sciences)